 If blood is flowing directly out of your nipple, see your doctor.
 Your doctor can diagnose your symptoms and advise you on next steps.
 If you’re dealing with an intraductal papilloma, they may recommend surgically removing the affected ducts.

-Nipple discharge is traditionally regarded as a symptom of breast cancer, but this symptom isn’t that common.
+Nipple discharge is as a symptom of breast cancer, but this symptom isn’t that common.

-About 3 to 9 percent of women treated at breast cancer clinics present with nipple discharge.
+About of women treated at breast cancer clinics present with nipple discharge.
 It isn’t clear whether this includes bloody discharge.
 However, a lump or mass is usually present in these cases.

-Current research is exploring the potential relationship between nipple discharge color and cancer severity.
-Although one 2016 study suggests that blood-colored discharge may be associated with malignant (invasive) breast cancers, more research is needed to confirm these findings.
+is exploring the potential relationship between nipple discharge color and cancer severity.
+Although one suggests that blood-colored discharge may be associated with malignant (invasive) breast cancers, more research is needed to confirm these findings.

 The type of breast cancer that someone has is determined by the specific area where it starts: